wix-incubator/obsidian/README.md

 }
 ```

-TypeScript's compiler won't let you construct the class without providing the argument `biLogger` as it's not optional.
+The TypeScript compiler won't let you construct the class without providing the `biLogger` argument as it's not optional.
 If you want to be able to instantiate the class yourself without providing arguments, you'll also need to declare a constructor overload that receives optional arguments.

 ```typescript